+The most remarkable restaurants to have earned Michelin recognition in Las Vegas attract guests for exceptional dining experiences.
 While the Michelin Guide has yet to return to Las Vegas for ranking since the market crash in 2008 and 2009, the pandemic in 2020 certainly did not help with traffic for the dining industry in Las Vegas initially.
-As restrictions were lifted in Las Vegas ahead of most major cities in America, the city quickly bustled with many eager food enthusiasts to get a taste of normalcy during such a bizarre time for our nation.
-Here is a list of the most remarkable restaurants to have earned Michelin recognition in Las Vegas.
+As restrictions in Las Vegas fell off ahead of most major cities in America, many eager food enthusiasts flocked to get a taste of normalcy during such a bizarre time.
+Here are 10 restaurants in Las Vegas that have gained Michelin recognition.

 See Also: The 20 Best Breakfasts In Las Vegas

 Nestled in the Bellagio Las Vegas, a AAA Five Diamond resort, Le Cirque has pioneered the fine dining scene since the 1990's.
-The French eatery is on the bucket list of several foodies as each bite is a sensory journey in itself.
+The French eatery is on the bucket list of several foodies, as each bite is a sensory journey.
 Enjoy specials like the new guinea foul and staples like the caviar and the Australian black truffle risotto.
 Relish the entertaining wine pairings that take dining experiences to new heights with sommeliers that may as well double as stand-up comedians.

-Seafood lovers' heaven begins at Michael Mina in Bellagio Las Vegas with the finest freshly caught delights.
-The expert chefs and staff at this Michelin-starred eatery to lead the voyage of dining with excellence.
-Indulge in the shellfish raw bar options, nibble on the grilled octopus starter and dive into the main entrees including Michael's lobster pot pie with black truffle and the grilled branzino garnished with capers, castelvetrano olives and artichokes.
+Seafood lovers' heaven begins at Michael Mina in Bellagio Las Vegas, with the finest freshly caught delights.
+The expert chefs and staff at this Michelin-starred eatery lead the voyage of dining with excellence.
+Indulge in the shellfish raw bar options, nibble on the grilled octopus starter and dive into the main entrees, including Michael's lobster pot pie with black truffle and the grilled branzino garnished with capers, castelvetrano olives and artichokes.

-Nobu has quite the reputation internationally for exceptional service and Japanese culinary preparations.
+Nobu has quite a reputation internationally for exceptional service and Japanese culinary preparations.
 The Caesars Palace Las Vegas location continues to satisfy food enthusiasts with complex flavor profiles and textures.
-The miso black cod and the toro carpaccio with seasonal truffle both melt in the mouth on contact and may arouse sighs and hums of pleasure but keep it together...this is a Michelin star restaurant afterall.
+The miso black cod and the toro carpaccio with seasonal truffle melt in the mouth on contact and may arouse sighs and hums of pleasure, but keep it together; this is a Michelin-star restaurant, after all.

-Restaurant Guy Savoy at Caesars Palace Las Vegas emulates the Paris, France location menu offerings to bring a taste of the fine French dining to the Las Vegas Strip.
-With a Forbes Five-Star travel guide specific menu and Michelin star recognition, the most refined palates are pleased at Restaurant Guy Savoy.
+Restaurant Guy Savoy at Caesars Palace Las Vegas emulates the Paris, France location menu offerings to bring a taste of fine French dining to the Las Vegas Strip.
+With a Forbes Five-Star travel guide-specific menu and Michelin star recognition, the most refined palates are pleased with Restaurant Guy Savoy.
 Give in to the creamy and soft textures of the seared foie gras on brioche with black truffle or the savory American Wagyu filet with braised beef cheek.

-The very first Chinese cuisine restaurant on the entire continent of North America to earn a Michelin Star, Wing Lei at Wynn Las Vegas broke through ceilings and busted molds to achieve such recognition.
-Also a recipient of the Forbes five-star award, Wing Lei delivers excellence consistently with Shanghai, Sichuan and Cantonese dishes including the Imperial peking duck, which is served with Mandarin crepes—as pictured above—or with steamed buns.
+The first Chinese cuisine restaurant on the entire continent of North America to earn a Michelin Star, Wing Lei at Wynn Las Vegas, broke through ceilings and busted molds to achieve such recognition.
+Also, a recipient of the Forbes five-star award, Wing Lei consistently delivers excellence with Shanghai, Sichuan and Cantonese dishes, including the Imperial Peking duck, served with Mandarin crepes—as pictured above—or steamed buns.